16

 You may know them for their popular treadmills, but their indoor cycles deserve just as much praise.

-Starting from the beginning, this bike comes with a heavy, 35.27 lb flywheel (I know, that’s oddly specific, but whatever).
+Starting from the beginning, this bike comes with a heavy, 35 lb flywheel.

 For the cyclists out there that love the feel of a heavy flywheel spinning, this bike is going to make you very happy.

-To go along with this heavy flywheel, the SB900 utilizes a belt drive train and magnetic resistance system.
+To go along with this heavy flywheel, the SB1200 utilizes a belt drive train and a magnetic resistance system with 100 levels.

-The result is a quiet, smooth ride that can compete with the top 3 bikes mentioned above.
+The result is a quiet, smooth ride that can compete with any exercise bike in its price range.

 And with 100 resistance levels to work with, you get a ton of control over your workouts, but you could also easily follow along with Peloton’s Digital App for a budget-friendlier Peloton hack.

-This is probably a good time to mention that this bike only costs around $1k, making it quite a bit more affordable than the cycles mentioned above.
+This is probably a good time to mention that this bike only costs around $1500, making it quite affordable for a high end cycle.

 To round out this bike, Sole includes a fully adjustable seat and handlebars, making this bike completely customizable.

-And with a lifetime frame and 2 year parts warranty, the SB900 is well covered in case something goes wrong.
+And with a lifetime frame and 2 year parts warranty, the SB1200 is well covered in case something goes wrong.

 Schwinn lands a bike on this list with their powerful and affordable IC4.